webscreens/screen-enumeration/EXPLAINER.md

 couple of places where the API could live.

-1. The global scope, `Window`, is appealing as those familiar with the `window.screen` API might anticipate finding multi-screen functionality in a corresponding `window.screens` API.
+1. The global scope, `Window`, is appealing as those familiar with the `window.screen` API might anticipate finding multi-display functionality in a corresponding `window.screens` API.
 The `window` object currently contains a sprawling mishmash of unrelated APIs, however, so tacking on additional weight may contribute to the disorganization.
 In order to support the API in service